Paper airplane icon

 If you are headed to Varenna you will need to travel from Milano Centrale or Milano Porta Garibaldi as it is the only line that continues up.
 Remember you can’t get a direct train from Milan to Bellagio but alighting here means you can jump on the ferry over to Bellagio.

 You can book your Como to Milan by train tickets online or buy them on the day from one of the many ticket booths or machines.
 If you use a machine below the station in Centrale be aware there are often a few “dodgy” guys hanging around offering “help”, don’t let them help you are they are out to scam or pickpocket you!
-If you’re not sure then go to a booth upstairs or at the very least don’t let them help and keep your an eye on your valuables!
+If you’re not sure then go to a booth upstairs or at the very least don’t let them help and keep an eye on your valuables!

 One thing to remember when you travel on the train in Italy and especially Lake Como by train, is to validate your ticket at the little stations on the platform before you get on the train or your ticket isn’t valid and you could get a fine.
-We’ve written a post here explaining how to navigate the trains in Italy and how to find cheaper tickets: A guide to using the Train in Italy: How to travel for cheap and like a local!

-Tickets for the train to Lake Como from Milan from cost between €5 – €19 (£4.50 -£17.00 / $5.70 -$21.65) depending on which train you catch.
-We paid €13 (£11.60 /$14.80) for a us both for a return and the train took around 1 hour.
+Tickets for the train to Lake Como from Milan cost between €5 – €19 (£4.50 -£17.00 / $5.70 -$21.65) depending on which train you catch.
+We paid €13 (£11.60 /$14.80) for us both for a return and the train took around 1 hour.
 Regional trains are usually the cheaper option for the Lake Como train from Milan.

 The quick and regular services are one reason this is one of the best and easiest day trips from Milan and why taking the Milan to Lake Como train is a great way to do it.
 The Milan to Como train time is between 1 and 1.5 hrs

 Be sure to check the train to Lake Como from Milan schedule the day before you intend to travel and also check the Lake Como to Milan train for your return too so you don’t get stranded!
-Remember you can pre book your Milan to Como train tickets too.
+Remember you can pre-book your Milan to Como train tickets too.

 From The Airports: (Which airport for Lake Como)